Topical Skin founder bridges clean beauty and medical-grade skincare

 She says: “Not everything is going to work with your skin, even if someone’s telling you that this is the best thing ever.
 They only know their skin.
 They don’t know your skin.”

-She emphasises that skincare outcomes typically develop over longer periods.
-She adds: “You’re not gonna see the difference in three to six weeks.
-It’s about the ongoing commitment… reviewing your skin regularly and using products that actually feel right for you.”
+Aiossa adds that skincare results usually require long-term use.
+She emphasises: “You’re not going see the difference in three to six weeks.
+It’s about the ongoing commitment, reviewing your skin regularly and using products that actually feel right for you.”

 Aiossa’s approach to skincare focuses on practicality, consistency and individual skin needs.
 Her “clean dermaceutical” approach combines clinically recognised ingredients with formulations designed to reduce irritation.
 She also emphasises helping consumers make clear choices and bringing products to market efficiently.